Phase-Space Engineering and Collective Dynamics in Memcomputing: DMM dynamics for 3-SAT

 \begin{widetext}

 \end{widetext}

-where $\alpha$, $\beta$, $\gamma$, $\delta$, and $\zeta$ are the hyper-parameters we will analyze in detail in Sec.~\ref{Numres}.
+$v_i, v_j,$ and $v_k$ are the three variables of a single 3-SAT OR gate, each of which evolves according to Eq.~(\ref{eqn:DMM1}). $x^s_m$ and $x^l_m$ are the short- and long-term memory DOFs, which increase or decrease depending on the state of the corresponding clause function (only one of each exists for each clause).
+While not necessary to the memcomputing paradigm itself, previous studies~\cite{bearden2020efficient} have found that having two types of memory DOFs with the above functional forms aids in the solution search.
+Finally, $\alpha$, $\beta$, $\gamma$, $\delta$, and $\zeta$ are the physical hyper-parameters. $\beta$ and $\alpha$ influence the rate of change of the short- and long-term memories, respectively (with $\alpha < \beta$). $\gamma$ and $\delta$ are thresholding parameters that must both be less than $1/2$. $\zeta$ influences the degree of ``rigidity'' in the system, or more precisely, the long-term memories' relative influence on the system's rigidity (see Ref.~\cite{bearden2020efficient} for more discussion on the role of these quantities).

 Note that the 3-SAT instance is solved if $C_m<1/2$ for all clauses~\cite{bearden2020efficient}.
+Once this occurs, the simulation is stopped, and the sign of the logical variables can be read as a boolean string that corresponds to the problem's logical solution.
 When simulating these equations, each instance is initialized with random $v_i = \pm 1$ and fixed $x_m^s = 1/2$ and $x_m^l = 1$.
 These equations correspond to Eq.~(\ref{eqn:simple_v_dot}) and Eq.~(\ref{eqn:simple_x_dot}), with $A_{n,m}$, $B_{n,m}$, and $C_m$ defined as follows:

-Notice that in Eqns.~(\ref{eqn:DMM4}),~(\ref{eqn:DMM5}), and~(\ref{eqn:DMM6}), $q_{i, m}$ indicates whether or not a logical variable is negated in the literal appearing in the relevant 3-SAT formula: $q_{i, m} = 1$ if $l_{i, m} = v_i$ (in clause $m$), and $q_{i ,m} = -1$ if $l_{i, m} = \lnot v_i$.
+Notice that in Eqns.~(\ref{eqn:DMM4}),~(\ref{eqn:DMM5}), and~(\ref{eqn:DMM6}), $q_{i, m}$ indicates whether or not a logical variable is negated in the literal $l_{i, m}$ appearing in the relevant 3-SAT formula: $q_{i, m} = 1$ if $l_{i, m} = v_i$ (in clause $m$), and $q_{i ,m} = -1$ if $l_{i, m} = \lnot v_i$.
 Since our solution search process is {\it dynamical} rather than algorithmic, to make a particular literal $l_{i, m}$ TRUE in the original discrete problem, we must ``push'' $v_i$ towards $q_{i, m}$.
 Thus, we can also reformulate any literal $l_{i, m}$ as a continuous dynamical variable $q_{i, m} v_{i, m}$.
 See the SM for a more detailed description of these dynamics.